 Best yoghurt in the UK reviewed

-Here we will give a hands-on, taste-tested review of some of the UK’s best and most popular yoghurts, including Yeo Valley, Tesco’s Finest, Tesco high protein yoghurt, Milbona by Lidl and Brooklea by Aldi.
+Here we will give a hands-on, taste-tested review of some of the UK’s best and most popular yoghurt, including Yeo Valley, Fage, Tesco’s Finest, Tesco high protein yoghurt, Sainsbury’s, M&S Greek style, M&S sheep’s yoghurt and various yoghurt from Milbona by Lidl and Brooklea by Aldi.

 We’ll look into the benefits, ingredients, nutrition and flavour of these popular yoghurts and see where each yoghurt stands above the competition.